The question, “How long does mouthwash last before it expires?” is a bit like, “How long is a piece of string?”

 One of the main antimicrobial ingredients in mouthwash is chlorhexidine.
 There are disputed claims that when chlorhexidine degrades it can become harmful, so even though it has an unopened shelf life of around 5 years, it is important to closely observe the expiry date and dispose of the product when it is reached.

 Preservatives – Parabens

 Parabens are the most common type of preservative used in mouthwashes.
-They help to prevent the growth of mould or bacteria and to keep a mixture stable.
+They help to prevent the growth of mold or bacteria and to keep a mixture stable.
 If a mouthwash contains parabens it may well last years beyond the expiration date.

 However, research in 2004 showed that parabens can enter your body through the skin.
 Once in your system they may cause hormonal changes that have been linked to cancer.
-For this reason you may want to avoid mouthwashes containing them.
+For this reason, you may want to avoid mouthwashes containing them.